International Student Handbook

 Teaching and Learning Methods

-During your studies at QMU, it is possible that methods of teaching and learning will differ from what you are used to.
+During your studies at QMU, methods of teaching and learning may differ from what you are used to.

 Lectures